 - Risks associated with any surgical procedure, including anesthesia reactions and infection

 - Risk of damage to the facial nerve, resulting in temporary or permanent muscle weakness

 - Risk of damage to the vestibulocochlear nerve, affecting hearing

 - Longer healing time with more discomfort than Gamma Knife radiosurgery

-The Treatment Path Right for You: Acoustic Neuroma Gamma Knife vs Surgery
+The Treatment Path Right for You: Acoustic Neuroma Gamma Knife vs. Surgery

 Take the information you’ve learned into your next appointment, including any questions you may still have, to carry on the discussion with your personal doctor.
-He or she will be able to best explain the factors taken into consideration when recommending one treatment over another.
+They will be able to best explain the factors taken into consideration when recommending one treatment over another.
 Because you’ve taken the time to learn more on your own, you will likely find that your conversation is even more meaningful, giving you peace of mind about your treatment choices.